McTavishLab/physcraper/docs/mds/INSTALL.md

     physcraper_run.py --study_id pg_55 --tree_id tree5864 --treebase --bootstrap_reps 10 --output pg_55_test

-There is more info on all the parameter setting in [Physcraper_run](https://physcraper.readthedocs.io/en/latest/physcraper_run.html), but briefly this gets a tree (tree5864) from study pg_55 on OpenTree, pulls the alignment from tree base, blasts the sequences, and does 10 bootstrap reps on the final phylogeny.
+There is more info on all the parameter settings in the documentation section [Run](https://physcraper.readthedocs.io/en/latest/physcraper_run.html), but briefly, this gets a tree (tree5864) from study pg_55 on OpenTree, pulls the alignment from treeBase, blasts the sequences, and does 10 bootstrap reps on the final phylogeny.

-This example tests all the components, except the actual remote blast searches (because they can be very sloooow).
+This example tests all the components except for the actual remote blast searches (because they can be very slow).
-To check if your installation was successful for remote searches, try running an analysis:
+To check if your installation was successful for remote searches, try running a full analysis:

     physcraper_run.py --study_id pg_55 --tree_id tree5864 --treebase --bootstrap_reps 10 --output pg_55_new